Asymptotic properties of the multivariate Sz\'{a}sz-Mirakyan estimator for cumulative distribution functions on the nonnegative orthant: Simulation study

 \subsection{Results and discussion}

-\n Tables~\ref{tab:sim-model1}--\ref{tab:sim-model2} summarize the Monte Carlo distribution of $\mathrm{ISE}_{S_\delta}$ for the empirical c.d.f.\ and the LSCV-selected Sz\'{a}sz--Mirakyan estimator, across sample sizes $n\in\{25,50,100,200,400\}$.
-In addition, Table~\ref{tab:sim-mstar} reports the empirical scaling of the selected smoothing levels $\bm m^\star$.
+Tables~\ref{tab:sim-model1}--\ref{tab:sim-model2} summarize the Monte Carlo distribution of $\mathrm{ISE}_{S_{\delta}}$ for the empirical cdf and the LSCV-selected Sz\'{a}sz--Mirakyan estimator, across sample sizes $n\in\{25,50,100,200,400\}$.
+In addition, Table~\ref{tab:sim-mstar} reports the empirical scaling of the selected smoothing levels $\bb{m}^{\star}$.
 Figure~\ref{fig:sim-ise-loglog} provides a visual comparison of the mean ISE across $n$ on a log--log scale.

-\bn \textit{Expected asymptotic patterns.} Because $S_\delta$ is bounded away from the boundary, Corollary~\ref{thm:szasz-mise} predicts that: \begin{enumerate}[(a)] \item the dominant term of $\IMSE_{S_\delta}$ is of order $n^{-1}$ for both estimators; \item under critical smoothing $m\asymp n^{2/3}$, the Sz\'{a}sz--Mirakyan estimator exhibits an additional negative correction of order $n^{-4/3}$, implying a second--order IMSE improvement over $F_n$; \item the LSCV-selected smoothing levels should grow approximately at rate $n^{2/3}$ (up to a model-dependent constant), in agreement with the interior bias--variance balance. \end{enumerate} To make these effects visible at finite $n$, we also report the scaled improvement
+\paragraph{Expected asymptotic patterns.} Because $S_{\delta}$ is bounded away from the boundary, Corollary~\ref{thm:szasz-mise} predicts that: \begin{enumerate}[(a)] \item the dominant term of $\IMSE_{S_{\delta}}$ is of order $n^{-1}$ for both estimators; \item under critical smoothing $m\asymp n^{2/3}$, the Sz\'{a}sz--Mirakyan estimator exhibits an additional negative correction of order $n^{-4/3}$, implying a second--order IMSE improvement over $F_n$; \item the LSCV-selected smoothing levels should grow approximately at rate $n^{2/3}$ (up to a model-dependent constant), in agreement with the interior bias--variance balance. \end{enumerate} To make these effects visible at finite $n$, we also report the scaled improvement